Common Information

 AimRT provides two deployment integration methods:

-App Mode: Developers register/create modules in their own main function, and the business logic is directly compiled into the main program;
+App mode: Developers register/create various modules in their own Main function, compiling business logic directly into the main program at build time;

-Pkg Mode: Uses the aimrt_main executable provided by AimRT, which loads
+Pkg mode: Uses the aimrt_main executable provided by AimRT, loading dynamic library form

 Pkg